shirmash/nursing-empathy-evaluation/README.md

 **What you get**
 - A clear transcript for debriefs (no raw chunks shown).
-- A quick empathy check on the nurse’s communication.
+- A quick empathy score on the nurse’s communication.

 **Tips**
 - Multiple uploads are fine — they’ll be stitched into one timeline.